Siniša Mali plagiarism scandal: Ethics Board

 On 21 November 2019, university's Professional Ethics Board overturned the faculty's decision and unanimously confirmed the non-academic behavior of Siniša Mali while writing his doctorate.
-Rector Popović stated he violated the Article 22 of the University's Code of professional ethics, because he literally included texts and entire passages in his dissertation, without naming the original authors.
+Rector Popović stated he violated the Article 22 of the university's Code of professional ethics, because he literally included texts and entire passages in his dissertation, without naming the original authors.
 The Board also reprimanded Suknović for only suggesting the reprimand of Mali, and not going through with it, as it was his duty.
 The Board sent its decision to the Senate to make the final decision in accordance with the guidebook on the process of nullifying diplomas and other works.
 The terminology used was "non-academic behavior", but the rector later that day clarified that it was a case of plagiarism.
 Professor Vladeta Janković said that the original commission, and especially Mali's mentor, should be next, while professors Biljana Stojković and Teodorović announced further complaints against Mali's PhD mentor, all members of the commission which endorsed his doctorate and all members of the commissions which declared his doctorate a non-plagiarism.
-Popović ended her statement with words "We'll bee seeing each other more.
+Popović ended her statement with words "We'll be seeing each other more.
 Pleasant day".